cloudtoid/gateway-core/README.md

 - Right now, some upstream HTTP errors are simply converted to 502/BadGateway.
 Look into the options here.
 - Implement the proxy OPTIONS section: [here](https://datatracker.ietf.org/doc/html/rfc7230#section-5.3.4)
 - Add host filtering to the proxy.
 Something like this but not a middleware: https://github.com/dotnet/aspnetcore/blob/6427d9cc718f8093c506b62b6fd12544411b477f/src/Middleware/HostFiltering/src/HostFilteringMiddleware.cs
+- HTTP2 Client Push
+- Wire up more of SocketsHttpHandler properties in SettingsProvider.
+- Add tests for content headers both for requests and also responses.
+Right now, we are only using GET requests that don't really have content length.
+- Default timeout for upstream requests is set to 100 seconds.
+Should these be changed?

 ## Future version